 The Yorkshire Sculpture Park is roughly 500 acres in size and attracts visitors from all walks of life and from around the world.
-Set in gently rolling hills and undulating farmland near the higher Pennine hills, all manner of high-quality sculptures stand beside trees and on thick grass.
+Set in gently rolling hills and undulating farmland near the higher Pennine hills in the north of England, all manner of high-quality sculptures stand beside trees and on thick grass.
 Sheep graze next to Henry Moore classics.
 Canada geese sit peacefully among contemporary installations.

 Yorkshire is England's largest county and sits stubborn and grand, slap bang in the middle of the country.
 This part of Yorkshire was once the coal mining capital of the country, and it was here that one of the world's most famous sculptors was born.
-His name was Henry Moore.
-The son of a coal miner, he went on to become a renowned and innovative sculptor, and there are several of his works on display in the park.
+His name is Henry Moore.
+The son of a coal miner, he went on to become a renowned and innovative sculptor, inspiring many across the world, and there are several of his works on display in the park.